saifulkhan/storytelling-vis/README.md

     <br><br>
 </div>

-The abstract`Workflow` class is created to define the workflow APIs, and the concrete workflow classes are created for each story.
+The abstract`Workflow` class is created to define the workflow API, and the concrete workflow classes are created for each story.
 The workflow acts as a facade design pattern and interact with other classes.

 **Creating a Workflow:** For example, Covid19 single location workflow is created by,